 - A detailed life history, including any head injuries (even “minor” ones)

-The clinician also compares client symptoms to the diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM) (click here to view current criteria from DSM-5).
+Next, the clinician also compares client symptoms to the diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM).

 - Holding a job and working productively